HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 2. Replace a clogged air filter

 The single most common cause.
 Hold it to the light — if it's gray or packed with dust, swap it.
 Florida homes clog filters fast from humidity, pollen, and salt air, so check monthly.
+In Fort Myers and Cape Coral, where salt air is constant, monthly checks are the minimum — not optional.

 3. Clear the outdoor condenser unit